V2rProject/Hack_The_Code_2024/README.md

 - No rules, just hack the code.
 - No rules, just hack the code.

-~ YOU have less than ONE MONTH to solve the challenge, UNTIL 22/03/2024 ~
+~ YOU have less than TWO MONTHS to solve the challenge, UNTIL 30/04/2024 ~

 #### Good luck 🍀
 We are waiting for you.
 BUT if you have any questions, just open an ```ISSUE``` up here.
 We will answer you as soon as possible, or maybe someone else will.
 Use a system terminal on Linux or macOS, not an IDE's terminal like VSCode, for successful execution or it won't work (probably). ```TIP:``` You can ask for help, but you will not win first place, you CAN ask a friend--> you'll share the prize.
 If you are not able to solve ```Hack_The_Code_2024```, solve at least ```try_this_first!``` and you'll get a prize anyway, but it's not the same.